Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Results

-The increase in activity and the decrease of the vacuum cluster's size indicates that the average density of the system increases as $\lambda$ is tuned down (see also Fig.~\ref{fig:model}b).
-This occurs because, as $\lambda$ decreases, there are several neighborhood configurations which change their operation regions (\Fref{tab:neighborhood_transitions}).
-For example, a neighborhood $m_j$ consisting of $4\times \lambda$ sites and $4\times 0$ sites would `act' to decay the central site if $\lambda > \lambda_A$ because $m_j=4\lambda > t_3=3.5$.
-However, for $\lambda\leq\lambda_A$, then $m_j\leq t_3$, indicating that the central site will experience growth.
-In a similar fashion, another neighborhood with $m_k = 1 + 4(1-\lambda)$ changes the operation region between decay and stability at $\lambda_A$.
-In this case, the central site will decay when $\lambda>\lambda_A$, as $m_k<t_1=1.5$; and it will remain stable when $\lambda\leq\lambda_A$, as $m_k\geq t_1$.
-Note that there is a large set of neighborhood sums which changes operation regions as $\lambda$ is being tuned, and it is these changes which alter the dynamics of the logistic GOL as $\lambda$ is tuned~\cite{Ibrahimi2019}.
-The main neighborhood sums that change operation regions at $\lambda=\lambda_P$ are reported in ~\Fref{tab:neighborhood_transitions}.
-The discrete transition at \(\lambda_A\) is characterized by a 1st-order Cantor set polynomial Moore neighborhood, whereas the continuous percolation transition of the vacuum cluster stems from gradual neighborhood changes, emerging from higher-order Cantor set polynomial elements.
-As the percolation point is refined to greater decimal accuracy, increasingly higher-order Cantor set elements are required to characterize the associated polynomial neighborhood.
-For the explicit fifth-order neighborhood of \(\lambda_P\) and the methodology used to determine it, refer to Appendix \ref{sec:explicit_lambda_P_neighborhood}.
-These gradual operational transitions in neighborhood configurations with \(\lambda\) govern the evolution of cluster shape, size, and scaling.
-The following section explores how these transitions shape the behaviors of cluster shape, size, and scaling as \(\lambda\) varies.
+The increase in activity and the decrease of the vacuum cluster's size indicate that the average density of the system increases as $\lambda$ is tuned down (see also \MainFigref{fig:model}b).
+This occurs because, as $\lambda$ decreases, there are several neighborhood configurations which change their operation regions (\MainTableref{tab:transitions-neighborhood-main}).
+For example, a neighborhood $m_j$ consisting of $4\times \lambda$ sites and $4\times 0$ sites would `act' to decay the central site if $\lambda > \lA$ because $m_j=4\lambda > t_3=3.5$.
+However, for $\lambda\leq\lA$, then $m_j\leq t_3$, indicating that the central site will experience growth instead of decay.
+In a similar fashion, as $\lambda$ decreases, another neighborhood with $m_k = 1 + 4(1-\lambda)$ changes the operation region from decay to stability at $\lA$.
+In this case, the central site will decay when $\lambda>\lA$, as $m_k<t_1=1.5$; and it will remain stable when $\lambda\leq\lA$, as $m_k\geq t_1$.
+Note that there is a large set of neighborhood sums that changes operation regions as $\lambda$ is tuned down further, and it is these changes which alter the dynamics of the logistic GOL~\cite{Ibrahimi2019}.
+The main neighborhood sums that change operation regions at $\lambda=\lP$ are reported in \MainTableref{tab:transitions-neighborhood-main}.

-\section{A deterministic percolation transition in the logistic GOL}
+While the transition at \(\lA\) reflects the influence of a fixed first-order Cantor-set polynomial Moore neighborhood, the fragmentation of the vacuum cluster near \(\lP\) emerges due to gradual neighborhood changes from higher-order polynomials.
+These gradual neighborhood transitions with changing \(\lambda\) govern the evolution of cluster shape, size, and scaling.
+Furthermore, since effective $\lP$ changes with the grid size $N$, the neighborhood associated with the \(\lP\) transition also changes with \(N\) (see \SupNoteref{sec:explicit_lambda_P_neighborhood} for details).

+\subsection{A Deterministic Percolation Transition In The Logistic GOL}